Opus and Andamento are the building blocks of mosaic.

 Andamento Level 2 - Dynamic Andamento

 We will learn about each technique in four ways.
 1. Theory: Looking at mosaic examples.
 2. Drawing: Building visual grammar.
 3. Making: Consolidating in a physical sample.
 4. Integration: Bring techniques together.
-Allow approx. 4-8 hours of homework following each lesson.
-Homework is uploaded to Google Classroom where written feedback is provided on each task.
-Technology Required
+Allow approx. 4-8 hours of homework following each lesson. |

 LEVEL 2 - Basic Materials Needed

 1. Pencil, eraser, ruler, A4 paper, permanent marker 2.
 A4 Tracing paper pad, bulldog clip or clipboard 3.
 Substrate/s for samples ( MDF, wedi, ply, thick card) 4.
 Tesserae for samples (can be any material).
 5. Cutters for your choice of tesserae 6.
 Adhesive for your choice of tesserae (Weldond, thinset) 7.
 Carbon paper, white transfer paper or a pastel pencil to trace designs onto your substrate.
-NOTE: This is NOT a class in colour or value.
-Please choose tesserae of roughly one hue and value. |
+A word of caution about colour: This is not a class in colour and value.
+Please choose tesserae of roughly one hue and value.
+Students are discouraged from introducing value, gradation and blending in Level 2.
+This allows the focus to remain clearly on the andamento, which in my opinion is the most important thing in mosaic.
+I believe the second most important thing is 'Value'.
+Level 3 is a course on Colour: Hue, Value and Chroma.
+Which Level to take?

 Enquire if this level is right for you.
 Which Level to take - 1, 2 or 3?
 I have found that in general people find Level 1 the best place to start.
-It's harder than you think!
+It's harder than you think with lots of opportunities for differentiation, modification and extension!
 If in doubt you can CONTACT ME with some images of your work and I will suggest what may be suitable. |

 /